Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 4. Remove rhgb and quiet if they are there, go to the very end of that line, and add a space, followed by the number 3.
 5. Press Ctrl+x to boot.
 This will get you to a text-based login where you can enter the LUKS password and afterwards your Fedora username and password.

-After that you need to follow the steps listed here:
+After that you need to follow the steps listed here: [LUKS Encrypted drives](#encrypted-drives)

 ## For Atomic users who updated to kernel 6.15 and had the drivers fail